Rattanakosin Kingdom (1782–1932): Rise of the middle class and financial crisis

+Siamese revolution of 1932

 In 1932, with the country deep in depression, the Supreme Council opted to introduce cuts in spending, including the military budget.
 The king foresaw that these policies might create discontent, especially in the army, and he therefore convened a special meeting of officials to explain why the cuts were necessary.
 In his address he stated the following, "I myself know nothing at all about finances, and all I can do is listen to the opinions of others and choose the best...
 If I have made a mistake, I really deserve to be excused by the people of Siam."

 No previous monarch of Siam had ever spoken in such terms.
 Many interpreted the speech not as Prajadhipok apparently intended, namely as a frank appeal for understanding and cooperation.
 They saw it as a sign of his weakness and evidence that a system which perpetuated the rule of fallible autocrats should be abolished.
 Serious political disturbances were threatened in the capital, and in April 1932 the king agreed to introduce a constitution under which he would share power with a prime minister.
 This was not enough for the radical elements in the army.
 On 24 June 1932, while the king was at the seaside, the Bangkok garrison mutinied and seized power, led by a group of 49 officers known as "Khana Ratsadon".
 Thus ended 800 years of absolute monarchy.

 Thai political history was little researched by Western Southeast Asian scholars in the 1950s and 1960s.
 Thailand, as the only nominally "native" Southeast Asian polity to escape colonial conquest, was deemed to be relatively more stable as compared with other newly independent states in Southeast Asia.
 It was perceived to have retained enough continuity from its "traditions", such as the institution of the monarchy, to have escaped from the chaos and troubles caused by decolonisation and to resist the encroachment of revolutionary communism.
 By implication, this line of argument suggests the 1932 revolution was nothing more than a coup that simply replaced the absolute monarchy and its aristocracy with a commoner elite class made up of Western-educated generals and civilian bureaucrats and essentially that there was little that was revolutionary about this event.
 David K. Wyatt, for instance, described the period of Thai history from 1910 to 1941 as "essentially the political working out of the social consequences of the reforms of Chulalongkorn's reign".
 The 1932 revolution was generally characterised as the inevitable outcome of "natural consequences of forces set in motion by Rama IV and Rama V".